 But how do you follow a lunch like this?
 By following something old-school with a modern dessert, Cayenne Hot Chocolate at Suite 88 Chocolatier:

 I know it doesn't make much sense to get hot cocoa mid-summer, but for much of today there was a light chill, and I am a sucker for anything where spicy meets sweet.
 This hot chocolate was made with a bar of dark chocolate, some steamed milk, and a healthy dose of cayenne mixed in at the end.
 Nothing terribly original, but certainly terribly delicious.
 For something more summery, there are numerous truffles, chocolate-covered pretzels, and marshmallow lollipops with a chocolate coating.

 Next was a refueling stop at Bieres Et Compaigne, a short walk from Suite 88 (Dieu du Ciel will have to wait til tomorrow, as it was closed today).
 Pints of Unibroue beers were on special for about $3.50 US -- I opted for the Maudite, a Belgian dark ale, while my better half went for the fruity (and more seasonally-apt) Ephemere Blackcurrant.
 I don't normally go for fruit beers, but this was a welcome surprise, with a nice undertone of blackcurrant that didn't overwhelm, and wasn't too perfume-y or sweet:

 Unibroue Ephemere Blackcurrant

 For dinner?
 Since Monday seems to be a sleepy day here, we made a trip to Jean Talon Market for provisioning, picking up four cornish hens, some raw milk goat cheese, haricot verts, and a few bulbs of fresh garlic.
-We also grabbed some strawberries and blueberries for breakfast tomorrow (which we'll have with bagels
+We also grabbed some strawberries and blueberries for breakfast tomorrow (which we'll have with bagels, of course):